 Best Coffee Grinder UK 2026: From Budget to Premium

 The grinder is where your coffee is made or broken.
 Not the machine, not the beans, not the water temperature.
 The grinder.
-A £90 hand grinder paired with a decent machine will produce better coffee than a £500 machine with a blade grinder every single time.
+A good hand grinder paired with a decent machine will produce better coffee than a far pricier machine saddled with a blade grinder every single time.
 This isn't opinion - it's physics.
 Consistent particle size means even extraction, and even extraction means coffee that actually tastes like the tasting notes on the bag.

 The UK grinder market has more good options than ever, which makes choosing harder.
-This guide covers every price point from £30 to £600, for espresso, filter, and everything in between.
+This guide covers every price point, from basic entry grinders to serious enthusiast machines, for espresso, filter, and everything in between.
 Every grinder here is available in the UK with proper warranty support.

 Prices shown are approximate at time of review.
 Click "Check price" for current pricing.